ggramlich/phpslim/installation.markdown

 The **edge** version of FitNesse is packaged with all its dependencies, so that there is no need to install or unpack anything.

-Put the `fitnesse.jar` file into some directory where you want to keep the FitNesse program.
+Put the `fitnesse.jar` file into some directory from where you want to start the FitNesse system.

 Continue with [First Steps](first_steps.html).